Enriching Yoga Retreat & Hiking in Vietnam 2026

 Morning yoga and breakfast.
 Then, we will take an excursion to the Golden Bridge and Ba Na Hills, a 1.5-hour drive one-way.

 Lonely Planet magazine says one of the ‘15 best things to do in Vietnam’ is to visit Mỹ Sơn Sanctuary.
-The complex of stunning red-brick temples and towers near Hoi An gives insight into the architectural temples of the Champa civilization crystallized in long-lasting material relics.
-My Son Sanctuary reveals historical, cultural, architectural, and artistic values that have developed over nine centuries (from the 4th century to the 13th century).
+The complex of stunning red-brick temples and towers near Hoi An offers insight into the architectural legacy of the Champa civilization, crystallized in enduring material relics.
+My Son Sanctuary reveals historical, cultural, architectural, and artistic values that have developed over 9 centuries (from the 4th to the 13th centuries).

 Accommodation: